openflighthpc/use.openflighthpc.org/docs/source/overview/whatisit.rst

  - An Enterprise Linux operating system
  - A shared filesystem, mounted across all nodes
  - A batch job scheduler
- - Access to a library of software applications
+ - Access to various libraries of software applications

 openFlight Compute is designed to get researchers started with HPC as quickly as possible, providing a pre-configured environment which is ready for work immediately.
 The cluster you build is personal to you - users have root-access to the environment, and can setup and configure the system to their needs.